- Legislative Bill Room

 With more than 6,000 bills under consideration in any single legislative session, committees are essential to the workings of the Legislature.

 No single Legislator could possibly analyze every bill, or piece of legislation, that passes through the Assembly or Senate.
 The committee system was created to separate the total number of bills into more easily managed areas of focus.
-Committee hearings provide Legislators, the public, and subject-area specialists a forum for analyzing and debating bills before they move on to the floor of the Assembly and Senate.
+Committee hearings provide Legislators, the public, and subject-area specialists a forum for analyzing and debating bills before the bills move on to the floor of the Assembly and Senate.

 Assembly and Senate committees meet in rooms similar to the one shown.
 Both the Assembly and Senate have many different standing committees that focus on specific subject areas, from Education to Transportation.
 The number of committees varies from session to session, but there are approximately 29 in the Assembly and 24 in the Senate.

-In the Assembly, the Speaker assigns Assembly Members to committees and selects the Chairperson for each.
+In the Assembly, the Speaker assigns Assembly Members to committees and selects the chairperson for each.
 In the Senate, the Senate Rules Committee assumes these assignment responsibilities.
 These officers select committee members based on their areas of expertise to ensure that every bill gets the highest quality of attention.
 For example, many members of the Education Committee are Legislators who have an interest in, or knowledge of, education.

 All committee hearings are open to the public, and anyone, including you, can testify on behalf of, or against, a proposed bill.
 Legislators, lobbyists, subject-area experts, and private citizens are generally in attendance at any given committee hearing.
 The schedule for committee hearings appears in the Daily File at least four days prior to the hearing of the first committee and at least two days prior to subsequent hearings.